Psychiatric-Mental Health Treatment Settings

 • Low-intensity settings: Outpatient and community-based care with limited supervision.

-• Intermediate-intensity settings: Telehealth, home care, intensive outpatient, and partial hospitalization.
+• Intermediate-intensity settings: Telehealth, home care, intensive outpatient, and day-treatment/partial-hospitalization programs.

-• High-intensity settings: Residential and inpatient services with continuous monitoring.
+• High-intensity settings: Residential and inpatient services with continuous monitoring and rapid stabilization resources.

 Nursing Assessment